marcel1315/CKHaptic/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+- To run the example project, clone the repo, and run `pod install` from the Example directory first.

+- The iOS Simulator can't simulate a haptic feedback.
+So a physical device is needed.

 ## Requirements